tanfwong/rfsoc_notes/_sources/ch2/hls_tasks.md

   Example showing the assigments in the HLS scheduling and binding tasks (image taken from {cite}`ug1399`)
   ```
-* In the scheduling task, the HLS tool determines the function `foo`
+* In the scheduling task, the HLS tool determines the function `ex1`
   can be implemented in two clock cycles:
   - The multiplication and first addition `x*a+b` are scheduled to clock
     cycle 1.